List of feminist rhetoricians: Sarah Winnemucca

 (c.
-1841–1891) Winnemucca was a Paiute who wrote an autobiographical account of her people's early experiences with white settlers and the government.
+1841–1891) Sarah Winnemucca was a Paiute who wrote an autobiographical account of her people's early experiences with white settlers and the government.
 She is the first Native American woman to copyright and publish a text in English.
 The book is considered controversial and some members of her tribe saw her as selling out to the white man.
 She became a noted speaker and activist.